jithavasudev/master/README.md

 -index.html defines the layout of the application.
 -styles are provided by using style.css.
 -Functions are implemented by calling taxscript.js file.Tax calculations are acrried out in different functions.
+-In local, run by using php localhost.
+-Run command: php -S localhost:8080